aave/upgradeable-configurable-rights-pool/README.md

 }
 ```

+Notes:
+- If `canWhitelistLPs` is `true` then the pool will be private and only whitelisted addresses can provide liquidity.
+- If `canChangeCap` is `true` then the default cap will be the initial supply (`100`), and it should be manually updated by calling `setCap` to allow new liquidity to be provided.

 ### Run deployment scripts
 Running the deployment script will:
 - Deploy the ConfigurableRightsPool implementation contract
 - Deploy the CRPFactory
 - Call `CRPFactory.newCrp` to create and initialize a new proxy smart pool using the ConfigurableRightsPool implementation address.
+- Give allowance to the crpPool on both involved tokens
 - Call `crpPool.createPool` on the proxy smart pool to create the BPool with the initial supply of 100 tokens

 #### Kovan deploy